cultureandempire/cultureandempire.github.io/cande.md

 Claiming that al-Barakat financed the attacks on the twin towers and Pentagon, the Spider smashed the company, and hunted down its executives, worldwide.
 As Wikipedia relates, "several of the captives held in extrajudicial detention in the Guantanamo Bay detainment camps in Cuba are held because Joint Task Force Guantanamo (JTF-GTMO) intelligence analysts asserted they had some kind of connection to al-Barakat."

 After long investigation however, it turned out that al-Barakat was innocent of funding any kind of terrorism.
 The 9/11 Commission found no evidence of the claims against Al-Barakat.
 In August 2006, Al-Barakat was removed from the terror watchlist.
-It [took until 2009](http://dandelionsalad.wordpress.com/2009/12/21/the-stories-of-the-two-somalis-freed-from-guantanamo-by-andy-worthington/) to free two Somalis, held for their ties to Al-Barakat, from Guantanamo, and only in early 2012 was the case closed by the UN Security Council.
+It [took until 2009](http://dandelionsalad.wordpress.com/2009/12/21/the-stories-of-the-two-somalis-freed-from-guantanamo-by-andy-worthington/) to free two Somalis, held for their ties to Al-Barakat, from Guantanamo Bay, and only in early 2012 was the case closed by the UN Security Council.

 Millions of Somalis are still waiting for their frozen money back.
 As far as I know there was never an apology for this, or any kind of change of policy.
 The Hawala networks [are still considered a "threat"](http://www.publications.parliament.uk/pa/ld200809/ldselect/ldeucom/132/13208.htm) in official language, and the UK government implemented the European Union Payment Services Directive (a Europe-wide law) in 2013, forcing Hawala networks to register, or cease operations.
 Barclays Bank, the last bank to allow accounts to be used for Hawala work, [closed them in October 2013](http://allafrica.com/stories/201310070451.html).